spineo/ios-testing/README.md

 Dependencies: XCTest/XCTest.h (The XCTest file need to be added as a compile target to Tests under 'BuildPhases' for this to build)

-Requirements (InitViewController tests)
+Requirements for InitViewControllerTests:
-There is Network Connectivity
+* There is Network Connectivity
-The Jenkins server is running during the test
+* The Jenkins server is running during the test

-RGButterflyTests is the main class.
-Controller tests are broken down into subclasses.
+RGButterflyTests is the main class used for initialization and testing the datamodel counts and relations.
+Controller class tests test the controller components and relations.